andresaaap/multicloud-terraform-static-website/README.md

 ## Notes for the reviewer

-Please go to the screenshots folder to see the images required in the rubric.
+### Please go to the screenshots folder to see the images required in the rubric.
+The diagram is in the root directory and is called multicloud-diagram.png

 ### DynamoDB selection support